Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 “There is a certain kind of conservative pragmatism that says, he’s won before, he can win again.
 That you’re better off with a proven candidate,” Holsworth said.
 Democrats might be particularly cautious this year, which is the first time they’ll have to test their newfound dominance without having Donald Trump in the White House to motivate blue voters.

 He pointed out that Northam also endorsed Del.
-Jerrauld “Jay” Jones (D-Norfolk) for attorney general over Herring, the incumbent.
+Jerrauld C. “Jay” Jones (D-Norfolk) for attorney general over Herring, the incumbent.

-Jones, who is Black, said winning Northam’s nod was noteworthy.
+Jones, who is Black, said earning Northam’s nod was noteworthy.

 “He endorsed a young, Black state legislator seeking to be the state’s chief law enforcement officer.
 I think that is important and symbolic and is lifting up voices that have traditionally been left out,” Jones said.